amohapatra3/course-enroll-app/README.md

 You can use the search feature to filter the course list based on specific parameters, as seen in the expanded view.
 The parameters include search keywords, subject, and credits.
 These parameters can be used in the following ways:

-- Entering a keyword in the search bar shows only those courses tagged with the entered keyword.
+- Entering a keyword in the search bar.
+Only courses with the entered keyword are displayed.

-Select a subject from the dropdown menu to filter the course list by the selected subject.
+- Selecting a subject from the dropdown menu.
+Only courses with the selected subject are displayed.

-Specify a range of credits to see courses within the credit range, maximum and minimum inclusive.
+- Specifying a range of credits.
+Only courses in the credit range, maximum and minimum inclusive, are displayed.

-If either value is unspecified, the other is assumed as a bound.
+  - If either value is unspecified, the other is assumed as a bound.
 For example, only specifying a minimum of 3 credits will display all courses with 3 credits or more.

-Specifying only a maximum of 3 credits will display courses with 3 credits or less.
+  - Similarly, specifying only a maximum of 3 credits will display courses with 3 credits or less.

 ---